 Best DNS servers you can try

-There are many free options for alternate DNS servers out there but here are the most popular and reliable ones out there.
+There are many free options for alternate DNS servers out there but here are the most popular and reliable ones.
 Some, like Quad9 and CloudFlare, even have built-in security features.

 How to switch your DNS server on Windows